acend/helm-basics-training/content/en/docs/02.0/_index.md

 ## Task 1

-First let's create our chart.
+First, let's create our chart.
 Open your favorite terminal and make sure you're in the workspace for this lab, e.g. `cd ~/<workspace-helm-training>`:

 ```bash
 helm create mychart
 ```

-You now find a `mychart` directory with the newly created chart.
+You will now find a `mychart` directory with the newly created chart.
 It already is a valid and fully functional chart which deploys a nginx instance.
 Have a look at the generated files and their content.
 For an explanation of the files, visit the [Helm Developer Documentation](https://docs.helm.sh/developing_charts/#the-chart-file-structure).
 In a later section you'll find all the information about Helm templates.

 {{% onlyWhen mobi %}}
 Because you cannot pull the `nginx` container image on your cluster, you have to use the `docker-registry.mobicorp.ch/puzzle/k8s/kurs/nginx` container image.
 Change your `values.yaml` to match the following: